Cisco-Talos/clamav-documentation/src/manual/Installing.md

 ### Linux (.deb, .rpm)

-Beginning with ClamAV 0.104, we offer Debian and RPM packages for x86_64 (64bit) and i686 (32bit) architectures.
+We offer Debian and RPM packages for x86_64 (64bit) and i686 (32bit) architectures.
 This will make it easier to get the latest version in the event that a package for your distribution is not readily available and you would prefer not to build ClamAV from source.

 > _Note_: These packages do not presently include `clamav-milter`.
 You can help help us add `clamav-milter` to the packages by developing a Mussels recipe for building the libmilter.a static library and contributing it to our [Mussels cookbook](https://github.com/Cisco-Talos/clamav-mussels-cookbook/).